 Then I thought about Van Gogh.
 Settings aside his genius as a painter and his craziness as a man.
 He was able to capture the anguish of men and women and cast that anguish into a surreal beauty.
 "The Potato Eaters" done in 1885 showed peasants around a rickety table, sharing a meager meal of potatoes and tea.
 It is strikingly real yet surreal.
 He did not fear showing the pain and struggle of those around him.

 Then I considered another artist.
 Picasso.
 Picasso.
 In 1937 Picasso created one of his greatest works "Guernica".
 In his amazingly complex and unusual style, he portrayed the bombing of Guernica, Spain during the Spanish Civil War.
 But he did so in the surreal style that he was so well known for.
 But the pain is still there.
 The anguish still remains.

 There are many more examples of this need to cast the atrocities of man into surrealism that allows us to see the pain, while stepping back from it.

 So with that thought in mind, I decided to begin a new series "Pain, Struggle & Surrealism", using the tools of today's media saturated art world to tell the tales of today's anguish.

 The wild fires were experiments.
 They've taught me a lot.
-Now its time to watch the world.
-I am beginning with the 2019 Hong Kong Freedom Riots.
-We'll see where it takes us.
+Now I watch the world.